MekalaSohithaSonalika/DS_Writing_assignment/README.md

 ## Acknowledgments

-- Data source: Our World in Data
-- Published: March 2025
+- Developed as part of Introduction to Data Science Course
+- Indian Institute of Technology Gandhinagar
+- By: Sneha Gautam • Sohitha Sonalika • Shivamani Chinthala • Rutuja Swami